mr-andrej/medheadconsortium/README.md

     mvn spring-boot:run
     ```

-    The application will be accessible at `http://localhost:9000`.
+    The application will be accessible at `http://localhost:900X`.
+The X depends on the exact service you're running.
+The hospital service runs at 9000 while the patient service runs at 9001.

 ### Running the tests